 What causes sciatica?

-The most common cause of sciatica is a herniated disc, a condition that causes the gel-like interior of the disc to ooze out and press against the nerves in the spine.
-This gel also contains compounds that can irritate and inflame nerves if they come in contact with it.
+The most common cause of sciatica is a herniated disc, a condition that causes the gel-like interior of the disc to ooze out and leads to nerve compression.
+This gel also contains compounds that can irritate and inflame nerves roots if they come in contact with it.

 What are the symptoms of sciatica?

-Sciatica usually only affects one leg at a time, and can cause symptoms like:
+Sciatic pain is usually only felt in one leg at a time, and can cause symptoms like:

 - sharp pain